wanderingEccentric/wanderingEccentric/README.md

 ### wan / dingo , he / her , 16

-glorified dry texter , feel free to c+h i love interacting sorry if i dont respond im usually offtab !!!
+glorified dry texter , feel free to c+h i love interacting , if i dont respond im offtab or didnt see . !

-please dont use they on me . !
+dont use they on me . !
 <!--
 **wanderingEccentric/wanderingEccentric** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.